 An early QWERTY keyboard layout.
 Image Credit: Wonderful Writing Machine by Jr. Bruce Bliven (1954)

-During this period, which I’m calling the ‘Industrial refinement’ phase (1850–1900) is where some key innovations made their public debut, many of which are still around today: The sewing machine in 1851, Coca-Cola in 1886, the telephone in 1867, the Vacuum Cleaner 1899 and many, many more.
+During this period, which I’m calling the ‘Industrial refinement’ phase (1850–1900), some key innovations made their public debut, many of which are still around today: the sewing machine in 1851, Coca-Cola in 1886, the telephone in 1867, the Vacuum Cleaner in 1899, and many, many more.

 By the early 20th Century, the typewriter had developed enough of a history to become an essential piece of office equipment for many businesses.
 The desks used to accommodate this product were refined and tailored to suit; a foldable lower portion for the typewriter was introduced to aid the typist.
 Earlier desks were stand-alone ‘extras’ to support the main workstation.